 Comprehensive list of common questions from grantees.
 Please check here to see if your question is answered before contacting your program manager.

-Annual overview webinar providing grantees with details about how to participate (Updated October 2019).
+This webinar provides an overview of the B-WET national evaluation system with specific details about how grantees can participate (Updated September, 2020).
 Click here to view the recordingoffsite link.
-(47 minutes, Adobe Connect)
+(46 minutes, Adobe Connect)

 Evaluation questionnaires: (Revised 2019)

 Grantee Instrument (PDF)

 Text that may be used to customize a grant-specific teacher prenotification about the data collection.

 A literature review of watershed education-related research to inform NOAA B-WET’s evaluation system - Completed September, 2011 by Dr. Michaela Zint, University of Michigan

 Student data collection

 (Note: this information is not collected at the national level as part of the national evaluation system.)